VasylVaskivskyi/biostitch/README.md

 ## Example usage

-`python image_stitcher --xml "/path/to/dataset/Images/Index.idx.xml" --img_dir "/path/to/dataset/Images/" --out_dir "/path/to/out/directory/" --scane "manual" --mode "maxz" --adaptive --overlap 0.1 0.1 --make_preview --stitch_channels "DAPI" "ALEXA 568" --correct_illumination_in_channels "DAPI"`
+`python image_stitcher --img_dir "/path/to/dataset/Images/" --out_dir "/path/to/out/directory/" --scan "manual" --mode "maxz" --adaptive --make_preview --stitch_channels "DAPI" "ALEXA 568" --correct_illumination_in_channels "DAPI"`

-You start by telling python to run the folder `image_stitcher`, then you have to specify paths where Index.idx.xml (`--xml`) and images (`--img_dir`) are stored, and (`--out_dir`) where you want to save the stitched image.
+You start by telling python to run the folder `image_stitcher`, then you have to specify paths images are stored (`--img_dir`), optionally you can also specify path to Index.idx.xml (`--xml`), and (`--out_dir`) where you want to save the stitched image.
 If output directory does not exist it will be created.
 The output file will have the name from the xml file tag name.

 Then add name of the `--mode`**:** `maxz` will write maximum z-projections of every channel, `stack` will create z-stack of images.